liaofeicoding/d3-playground/jyang1958/2016/06/05/Jekyll Lessons.md

 #### Json Files
 * Used for data
-* Conversion from data to computer-readable data
+* Conversion from data to computer ---> readable data
 * Data File

 #### Js Files